 What happens next depends on the country contract framework and your score.

-In the Netherlands, the first contract is one year.
-Depending on the outcome of the matrix, the second contract is either another one-year contract or an indefinite contract.
+In the Netherlands, the first employment contract is always for one year.
+Based on the outcome of the matrix, the second contract will be either another one-year contract or an indefinite contract.

-We use temporary contracts in NL because ending employment once someone is on an indefinite contract is relatively hard under Dutch law.
-Temporary contracts give a fair window to verify that the expectations we set at hiring match reality, for both sides.
+We use temporary contracts in the Netherlands because ending employment once someone has an indefinite contract is relatively difficult under Dutch law.
+Temporary contracts provide a fair period to confirm that the expectations set during hiring match the reality of the role—for both the employee and Luscii.

-Timing note: the nine-month matrix session is roughly three months before the end of the first-year contract (and if you’re on a second temporary contract, we do the next one around month 21).
+Timing note: The nine-month matrix session takes place roughly three months before the end of the first-year contract.
+If you are on a second temporary contract, the next matrix session is typically held around month 21.